Skip to main content

 The following are examples of challenges in primary care that we believe can be addressed by digital health solutions.
 This is not an exhaustive list, and any applicants with ideas that address urgent areas in primary care are encouraged to apply.

-All applicants should consider how their solution is targeting and supporting the unique needs of underserved populations, including addressing racial inequities, geographic limitations, accessibility concerns, broadband access, and digital literacy, among others.
+All applicants should consider how their solution is targeting and supporting the unique needs of underserved populations, including supporting rural communities and addressing racial inequities, accessibility concerns, broadband access, and digital literacy, among others.
 Applications that effectively address these considerations will be prioritized.

 Reducing Administrative Burdens